 My research on agrarian reform and water management in north central Mexico led me to investigate how weather shapes the process of social revolution across Mexico's and Cuba’s varied climates and environments.
-In my new book project, Rebellious Climates: How Extreme Weather Shaped the Mexican and Cuban Revolutions, I combine environmental history and historical climatology to argue that extreme weather events such as drought, frost, and hurricanes were not merely infrequent external shocks to these two agrarian nations, quickly entering and exiting the main anthropocentric stage of their theaters of revolution.
-Instead, these events were long enmeshed in both nations’ politics, economics, society, and culture, and thereby shaped the origins and progression of their revolutions in ways largely overlooked by historians.
+In the first of a two-part book project, Rebellious Climates: How Weather and Geography Shaped the Cuban Revolution, I combine environmental history and historical climatology to argue that extreme weather events such as drought and hurricanes were not merely infrequent external shocks to Cuba, quickly entering and exiting the main anthropocentric stage of its theater of revolution.
+Instead, these events, along with a diverse geography forged by an archipelago, were long enmeshed in Cuban politics, economics, society, and culture, and thereby shaped the origins and progression of the 1959 revolution in ways largely overlooked by historians.

-This book is a pioneering effort to analyze how the real as well as perceived effects of weather events influenced a variety of historical actors’ motivations to join, resist, or stay out of revolutionary movements in Latin America.
-It also explores how revolutionaries, once in power, used their experience weathering environmental hardships during their armed struggles to craft narratives legitimizing their rule as well as postrevolutionary environmental policy.
-In so doing, the book expands our historical understanding of how weather becomes geopoliticized, and even literally and figuratively weaponized, during times of conflict.
+The two books together constitute new ways of analyzing how the real as well as perceived effects of weather events and geography influenced a variety of historical actors’ motivations to join, resist, or stay out of revolutionary movements in Latin America.
+It also explores how revolutionaries, once in power, used their experience literally and figuratively weathering environmental hardships during their armed struggles to craft narratives legitimizing their rule as well as revolutionary environmental policy once in power.
+In so doing, the book expands our historical understanding of how climate and geography become geopoliticized, and sometimes weaponized, during times of conflict.

 My third book project analyzes how nature was genderized in Latin American history, literature and material culture during the twentieth century.
-The book, tentatively titled Gendering Nature and Technology in Modern Latin America, uses a historical and ethnographic approach to explore how Latin American elite and popular classes socioculturally perceived and represented nature and technology as either male or female.
+The book, tentatively titled Gendering Nature and Technology in Modern Latin America, uses a historical and ethnographic approach to explore how Latin American elite and popular classes socioculturally perceived and represented nature and technology as either male or female, and often in racialized ways.
 It then examines how this gendering shaped Latin American development and national identity formation.